Thank you for subscribing

 The brolly shouldn’t be used as a weapon.
 Simply open it when you enter the territory, covering your head to protect yourself should the magpie decide to swoop.

 Generally speaking, magpies in Tasmania do not swoop.
-Reasons for this are unclear, but if you really want to avoid swooping season then maybe spring is a good time to book a Tasmanian holiday.
+Reasons for this are unclear, but if you really want to avoid swooping season then maybe spring is a good time to book a Tasmanian holiday to Hobart or the beautiful West Coast.